kompiz/leeloo/README.md

 ## A bunch of playbooks to make Multipass and k3s life easier

+**UPDATE: Don't use this - it's quite simply not the proper way of doing things (and in it's current state it's also broken).
+Either go with LXD instead or Vagrant.
+Only reason it remains up is for reference to some things in Ansible.**

 (Or: a poor man's vagrant.)

 ```$ ansible-playbook create-master.yml -K -e nodes=1``` creates one node, *k3s-master-123*. ```create-worker.yml``` creates a worker node.